 SMART = Specific, Measurable, Actionable, Results-based, Time-specific goals

-Have your goals clearly laid out helps freelancers align your expectations. because they will not come into your project with with an understanding your expectations, current processes in your company, and the timeline you are working with.
+Having your goals clearly laid out helps freelancers align your expectations.
+They will come into your project with a full understanding.
+It includes your expectations, current processes in your company, and the timeline you are working with.

 Starting with a clear goal also helps you determine the kind of freelancers you want to work with.